 Click here to jump to the cleaning section to learn how.

-The combined heat baffle and grease tray sits above the fire pot and should be used when cooking on the grill rack.
+The combination heat baffle and grease tray sits above the fire pot and should be used when cooking on the grill rack.
 Gaps along the sides allow the hot air flow from below to rise up into the cooking area.

 The underside of the grease tray has a thick metal place which sits over the fire-pot to dissipate the heat more evenly throughout the grill and avoid a hot spot in the centre.